Guts/test-qgis-plugin-templater/README.md

     git push -u origin main
     ```

-1. Create a new release following the [packaging/release guide](./docs/packaging.md) with the tag `0.1.0-beta1` to trigger the CI/CD pipeline and publish the plugin on the [official QGIS plugins repository](https://plugins.qgis.org/).
+1. Create a new release following the [packaging/release guide](./docs//development/packaging.md) with the tag `0.1.0-beta1` to trigger the CI/CD pipeline and publish the plugin on the [official QGIS plugins repository](https://plugins.qgis.org/) (if you picked up the option).

 ----